TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

-**A note on ordering:** The sorting menu is by default done in reverse order (desc) with the field specified by "mode", but setting "alternativeSortingField" for the menu object (e.g. TMENU or GMENU, see later) will override that.
+**A note on ordering:** The sorting menu is by default done in reverse order (desc) with the field specified by "mode", but setting "alternativeSortingField" for the TMENU object will override that.

 Mount pages are supported.